Guide

 Family-based genome-wide association analysis

 Family-based GWAS is performed by the gwas.py script.
-This script estimates direct effects, non-transmitted coefficients, and population effects of input genetic variants on the phenotype specified in the phenotype file.
-(If multiple phenotypes are present in the phenotype file, the phenotype to analyse can be specified using the ‘–phen_index’ argument, where ‘–phen_index 1’ corresponds to the first phenotype.)
+This script estimates direct genetic effects and (when using designs with observed/imputed parental genotypes) and non-transmitted coefficients of the input variants — the population effects, as estimated by standard GWAS.
+The phenotype specified in the phenotype file.
+(If multiple phenotypes are present in the phenotype file, the phenotype to analyse can be specified by its column name using the ‘–phen’ argument and by its column index using the ‘–phen_index’ argument, where ‘–phen_index 1’ corresponds to the first phenotype.)

-By default, for each variant, the script performs a regression of an individual’s phenotype onto their genotype, their (imputed/observed) father’s genotype, and their (imputed/observed) mother’s genotype.
-This estimates the direct effect of the variant, and the paternal and maternal non-transmitted coefficients (NTCs).
+When imputed parental genotypes are provided, the default behaviour of the gwas.py the script performs a regression of an individual’s phenotype onto their genotype, their (imputed/observed) father’s genotype, and their (imputed/observed) mother’s genotype.
+This estimates the direct genetic effect of the variant, and the paternal and maternal non-transmitted coefficients (NTCs).
 See Young et al. 2022 for more details.

 If one wishes to model indirect genetic effects from siblings, one can use the ‘–fit_sib’ option to add the genotype(s) of the individual’s sibling(s) to the regression.